lwooly/cs50x-final-project/README.md

 All inputs are validated, errors managed and the spot added to the surf_spots table in the surftrack.db database using sqlite3.

 '/' (record surf session)
-Record surf session allows the user to select a location from the list of surf spots added with the above form and presented in '/' using jinga., select a surf rating from 1 to 5 with 5 being the highest and then add a description.
+Record surf session allows the user to select a location from the list of surf spots added with the above form and presented in '/' using jinja., select a surf rating from 1 to 5 with 5 being the highest and then add a description.
 This is key to the functionality and benefit of the app as it allows the user to compare this real experience data against the forecast data that is retrieved from Surfline.com via the forecast_lookup function in helpers.py for the surf session.
 This will allow the user to make valid future comparisons and assessments.

 All inputs are validated, errors managed and the spot added to the sessions table in the surftrack.db using sqlite3.

 '/history.html'
 history.html presents the data from from the recorded surf sessions in a simple to scan table, created using bootstrap5 cards, headers and tables.
-The data is extracted from the database and inputed to the html file using a jinja loop.
+The data is extracted from the database and inputted to the html file using a jinja loop.

 Javascript enhances the usability of the table with a filter button allowing for  additional filtering functionality of the table through any of the column headers.
 For example a surfer could filter by a specific spot, tide and wind direction to see a previous record.
-Further to this the table is formated in browser using Javascript to add a Red Amber Green reference system to both the previous surf rating and the wind column.
+Further to this the table is formatted in Browser using Javascript to add a Red Amber Green reference system to both the previous surf rating and the wind column.
 These are the two key data points which are useful to be able to understand initially before further understanding of the presented data.

 helpers.py